zig-gamedev/zig-gamedev/README.md

 # zig-gamedev project

-This repository contains a collection of [sample applications](#sample-applications) and [libraries](#libraries) written in **[Zig programming language](https://ziglang.org/)** and using DirectX 12, DirectML, XAudio2, WASAPI, Direct2D, DirectWrite, Bullet.
+This repository contains a collection of [sample applications](#sample-applications) and [libraries](#libraries) written in **[Zig programming language](https://ziglang.org/)** and using DirectX 12, DirectML, XAudio2, WASAPI, Direct2D, DirectWrite, Bullet Physics SDK.
 Prebuilt binaries for all sample applications can be found in [Releases](https://github.com/michal-z/zig-gamedev/releases).
 Project is under active development, see [Roadmap](https://github.com/michal-z/zig-gamedev/wiki/Roadmap) and [Progress Reports](https://github.com/michal-z/zig-gamedev/wiki/Progress-Reports) for the details.<br />

 *I build game development stuff in Zig full-time.
 As a sample of my work please see [this video](https://www.youtube.com/watch?v=1hYIzFVdA2o).
 If you like my project and my mission to promote the language, please consider [supporting me](https://github.com/sponsors/michal-z).*